-In 2009 the Group spent time on rejuvenating the pond within the Moat field (see photo on following page), as it had become overgrown with scrub/saplings, and was covered in pond weed.
+In 2009, the Group spent time on rejuvenating the pond within the Moat field (see photo on following page), which had become overgrown with scrub/saplings, and was covered in pond weed.
 Regular attention to this area had seen a marked improvement to the ecology of this area in a very short period.

 In 2010, much needed maintenance work (funded by English Heritage and Shawbury Parish Council), was carried out on the trees within the scheduled area of the Moat and the surrounding field.
-In 2011, the Group was successful on two fronts, in obtaining support/funding for biodiversity projects on this site.
+In 2011, the Group was successful on two fronts, in obtaining support/funding for various biodiversity projects on this site.

-English Heritage and the Environment Agency funded work to create ponds within the moat ditch, the aim of which was to encourage biodiversity and provide a haven for wildlife and further enhance the ecology of the site.
+English Heritage and the Environment Agency funded work to create ponds within the moat ditch, the aim of which was to encourage biodiversity and provide a haven for wildlife, as well as enhancing the ecology of the site.
 An Archaeologist was present to oversee this work and safeguard the archaeology and ecology present, as well as undertaking palaeo-environmental sampling.
-The results of these investigations are in a report that is available to view at Shawbury Library.
+The results of these investigations revealed all artefactual material was from late 19^{th} - 20^{th} century with the exception of two 16^{th} - 18^{th} century roof tile fragments.
+Of particular note was the presence of a firm clay layer which is likely to be the original lining of the Moat.